QualiSystems/BreakingPoint-Controller-Shell-2G/README.md

 **To update online Python dependencies:**
 * If there is a live instance of the shell's driver or script, terminate the shell’s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).
 If an instance does not exist, the execution server will download the Python dependencies the next time a command of the driver or script runs.

-## Associating a CloudShell Service to a Non-Global Domain

-In order to expose a service to users of a domain that is not the Global domain, you must associate the service to the domain.
-To do this, you need to associate the service to a category that is assigned to the domain.

-When you import a service shell, most shells are automatically assigned a default service category which is associated with the Global domain.
-For custom shells, this may not be true.

-**To associate the BreakingPoint Controller 2G service to a non-global domain:**

-**Note:** The association process differs depending on the type of shell - second generation (2G) shell or first generation (2G) shell.
-The instructions below detail the steps for a 2G service shell.

-1. (Optional) You can associate the service to a service category that already exists in CloudShell or associate the service to a new category.

-	**Note:** If you do not want to change the category(s) of this shell, you can use the default category that comes out-of-the-box (if it exists).

-	* Associate the service family to an existing category(s).

-		1. In Resource Manager Client, open the **Resource Families** explorer and click the relevant service family.

-		2. From the right pane, open the **Categories** tab.

-		3. Click **Add**.
-The **Select Category** dialog box is displayed.

-		4. Select a category from the catalog and click **OK**.

-	or

-	* Modify the 2G category(s) in the shell project’s configuration files to add a new category(s).
-See [Associating categories to 1st Gen Service Shells](https://devguide.quali.com/reference/9.0.0/associating-service-categories.html).

-2. Associate the shell’s service category to a domain.
-	1. In the **Manage** dashboard, click **Categories** from the left sidebar, or **Domains** if you are a domain admin.

-	2. Select **Services Categories**.

-	3. Click the service category that is associated with your service shell.

-	4. In the **Edit Category** dialog box, from the **Domains** drop-down list, select the desired domain(s).

-	5. Click **Save**.

 ## Typical Workflows

 Workflow 1 - *Creating a new blueprint*